 If you need further help, you can contact the Je-S help desk on 01793 444164 or by email email@example.com.

 Your host organisation will be able to provide advice and guidance on completing your application.

 The clinician scientist fellowship award opens three times a year, closing in January, April and September.
 Find dates for future competitions.

-If you need advice on your suitability for an MRC fellowship scheme, email your CV using the template we provide (Word, 27KB), to email@example.com including a one-page project outline, a list of your publications and a description of how you meet the skills and experience for this scheme.
+If you need advice on your suitability for an MRC fellowship scheme, email your CV using the template we provide (Word, 33KB), to firstname.lastname@example.org including a one-page project outline, a list of your publications and a description of how you meet the skills and experience for this scheme.

 You may apply to any MRC fellowship scheme no more than twice even if your proposal changes.
 We expect you to take up your fellowship no more than six months after the date of the review meeting.